spinen/laravel-formio/README.md

 ### Examples

-Here is an example of getting current user as admin:
+Here is an example of getting the current user as admin:

 ```php
 $ psysh